← All courses

 Sunday · 2 hrs

-• ·Cohort sanity-checks each other's choices
+• ·Cohort sanity-checks each other's choices against the loose-and-tight test

 Takeaway